 Archaeological Institute of America

 The Martha and Artemis Joukowsky Distinguished Service Award is to be granted to those AIA members who, through their sustained and exceptional volunteer efforts, have furthered the work of the Institute and increased public awareness regarding its mission.
-Societies, in particular, are encouraged to nominate members who have provided exceptional service to the Institute.
+Nominees for this award should have provided exceptional service to the Institute at the national level or at both the national and the local level.
 Trustees currently serving on the Governing Board are ineligible to receive this award.
-No more than two awards, in the form of a framed citation, will be presented each year at the Annual Meeting of the AIA.
+Up to but no more than two awards, in the form of a framed citation, will be presented each year at the Annual Meeting of the AIA.

 Note: The name was changed from the Distinguished Service Award to the Martha and Artemis Joukowsky Distinguished Service Award at the December 1997 Annual Meeting of the AIA.